-Lake Tana classifies as the largest lake in the African nation of Ethiopia and is the source of the mighty Blue Nile.
-It is about 95 kilometers long and spans an area of 3,500 square kilometers.
+Lake Tana is classified as the largest lake in the African nation of Ethiopia and is the source of the mighty Blue Nile.
+It is about 95 kilometres long and spans an area of 3,500 square kilometres.

 Although Ethiopia is landlocked, the presence of this lake makes up for it.
 A boat ride across Lake Tana is a must for anybody who decides to visit Ethiopia.

 In addition to the world-famous Blue Nile Falls meandering out of the lake, this large water reservoir supports a host of ecosystems.
 Spend a day here, and learn about its flora and fauna, its centuries-old monasteries, and its culturally significant islands.

 Overall, Lake Tana is a really easy place to get to and explore.
 However, no matter how much you like spontaneity and going with the flow, having a basic idea of the place always helps a great deal.
 In this section, I will give you a sneak peek into my experience at the Ethiopian Lake.
 Before we dive into the nitty-gritty, let me give you a brief overview that will assure you of a smooth trip.

 Amhara Region, Ethiopia

 The currency used in Ethiopia is the Ethiopian Birr (ETB).
 The conversion rates in terms of three currencies: Ethiopian Birr (ETB), American Dollar (USD), and Indian Rupee (INR) back when I travelled to Ethiopia were as follows: